Matteo Davenia

-Matteo Davenia (born 7 January 1993 in Milan) is a racing driver from Italy.
+Matteo Davenia (born 7 January 1993 in Milan) is an Italian former racing driver.

 Career

 Karting

 Davenia began his motorsport career in karting back in 2003, finishing fourth in the Italian Junior Championship.
 He was also champion of the 2007 Italian Rotax 125 championship.

 Formula Three

 Davenia moved up to single-seaters in 2008, competing in the Italian Formula Three Championship finale at Vallelunga, driving for Europa Corse in the Trofeo Nazionale CSAI class.
 He finished 23rd overall in the championship, after finishing tenth and thirteenth in the two races.

 Formula Renault

 Davenia joined the Cram Competition team in 2009, to compete in the Formule Renault 2.0 Suisse championship.
 He wasn't so successful in this series, winding up fourteenth in the championship.
 In the Formula 2000 Light Italy and Formula Renault 2.0 Italy, he was a guest driver at Monza.

 International Formula Master

 In the third round at Brno of the 2009 season, Davenia was a guest driver in the International Formula Master series, with Cram Competition.
 He finished fourteenth in the first race and twelfth in the second race.